Hindenburg disaster: Rate of flame propagation

 Regardless of the source of ignition or the initial fuel for the fire, there remains the question of what caused the rapid spread of flames along the length of the airship, with debate again centered on the fabric covering of the airship and the hydrogen used for buoyancy.

 Proponents of both the incendiary paint hypothesis and the hydrogen hypothesis agree that the fabric coatings were probably responsible for the rapid spread of the fire.
 The combustion of hydrogen is not usually visible to the human eye in daylight, because most of its radiation is not in the visible portion of the spectrum but rather ultraviolet.
-Thus what can be seen burning in the photographs cannot be hydrogen.
-However, black-and-white photographic film of the era had a different light sensitivity spectrum than the human eye, and was sensitive farther out into the infrared and ultraviolet regions than the human eye.
+However, black-and-white photographic film of the era had a different light sensitivity spectrum than the human eye, and was sensitive farther out into the ultraviolet regions than the human eye.
 While hydrogen tends to burn invisibly, the materials around it, if combustible, would change the color of the fire.

 The motion picture films show the fire spreading downward along the skin of the airship.
 While fires generally tend to burn upward, especially including hydrogen fires, the enormous radiant heat from the blaze would have quickly spread fire over the entire surface of the airship, thus apparently explaining the downward propagation of the flames.
 Falling, burning debris would also appear as downward streaks of fire.

 Those skeptical of the incendiary paint hypothesis cite recent technical papers which claim that even if the airship had been coated with actual rocket fuel, it would have taken many hours to burn – not the 32 to 37 seconds that it actually took.